yamachang/yamachang.github.io/public/post-project-rurality/index.md

 # Geospatial analysis of effectiveness of digital intervention in the rural U.S.

-In this project, I visualized data to investigate the effectiveness of utilizing social media-based advertisements and content for the purpose of involving rural adolescents experiencing increased depression symptoms in a randomized trial examining single-session interventions.
+In this project, I visualized data to investigate the effectiveness of utilizing social media-based advertisements and content for the purpose of involving rural adolescents experiencing increased depression symptoms in a randomized trial examining single-session interventions (SSIs).

 <!--more-->